-- 1. The state law which allows continued use of inaccessible lever voting machines in village, school and special district elections will not be renewed past its sunset date of 2014. - 2.
-As a result of STIC advocacy, the revised Broome County Emergency Plan will include provisions that address the specific needs of people with disabilities and the final plan that is posted on the county website will be accessible to people with all types of disabilities.
+- 1. The state law which allows continued use of inaccessible lever voting machines in village, school and special district elections will not be renewed past its sunset date of 2015. - 2.
+As a result of STIC advocacy, the revised Broome County Emergency Plan will include provisions that address the specific needs of people with disabilities and the final plan that is posted on the county website will be accessible to people with all types of disabilities. - 3.
+As a result of a public relations campaign developed and implemented by STIC, at least one municipality in Broome County will pass appropriate legislation establishing and promoting a Day of Celebration of the passage of the American with Disabilities Act (ADA), the anniversary of the Olmstead decision, or the closures of institutions.

-3. Increase participation of individuals with disabilities and/or center staff on community, regional and state boards/committees/task forces that previously have not had representation from the disability community.
+4. regional and state boards/committees/task forces that previously have not had representation from the disability community.